Working

 Grooming Tibetan Mastiffs is essential.
 Washing and regular brushing are necessary for purebred Tibetan Mastiffs, and you should bathe the dog regularly.
 This gigantic double coat needs adequate washing and drying to have a stunning coat and skin health.

-When a dog's coat gets dirty, the dog hair becomes coarse and finally splits, severely damaged fur.
-Once every week, comb the dog's coat to prevent it from getting matting and entangled.
+When a dog’s coat gets dirty, the dog hair becomes coarse and finally splits, leading to severely damaged fur.
+Once every week, comb the dog’s coat to prevent it from getting matting and entangled.
 Inadequate care may lead to the growth of spider web mats close to the skin, and this kind of matting may cause a range of skin conditions if left untreated.

 Tibetan Mastiffs shed a lot.
 Their primary shedding cycle happens once or twice a year, and they are minor shedders the rest of the year.
 There will be hair on your clothes, belongings, and flooring.
 Be prepared to vacuum after your dog all day.

 Tibetan Mastiffs have a powerful, thunderous bark and are mostly nighttime barkers.
-These large breed dogs are one of the worst barkers and howlers.
+These large breed dogs are some of the worst barkers and howlers.
 The breed is well-known for its loud and booming bark, which will undoubtedly startle you the first time you hear it.

 Therefore, train your Tibetan Mastiff puppy not to bark and hope that this habit continues until maturity.
 Eliminating this habit will be most successful with positive reinforcement.